anewjs/router/README.md

 import Router from '@anew/router'

 Router.use({
  // Config
  history: createHashHistory(),
  basename: '/my-app',

  // Top Level Props
  component: EntryComponent,
  routes: [
   {
    // HomeComponent will be rendered if the current path matches
    // the define path.
    path: '/home',

    // Assign a name to a route to easily access its properties
    // along with other AnewRouter actions.
 This allows for more
    // scalable routing since changing route props such as the path
    // will not require a refactor if the name is used.
 Also,
    // it makes it easier to call a route that has a long path.
    name: 'home',
    component: HomeComponent,
   },
   {
    path: '/about',

    // Optionally use Route render method instead of component
    render: () => <h1>About</h1>,
   },
   {
    path: '/contact',
    component: ContactComponent,

    // Pass Route props as documented in react-router package
    exact: true,
    strict: true,
   },
   {
    // Define arguments in the path
    // The :member argument is made optional with the `?` symbol
    // Both `/members/1` and `/member/` will render the route
    path: '/members/:member?',
    component: MembersComponent,

    // Define custom props
    // ex.
    // Useful when creating a sidebar component to only
    // render routes that have the `showInSidebar` flag.
    showInSidebar: true,
   },
   {
    // The router will redirect to the `home` route
    // when the path matches.
    path: '/',
-            redirectTo: 'home'
+   redirectTo: 'home',
   },
  ],
 })
 ```